 - Anything to help make you comfortable is key!

 Expect clear verbal cueing that’s easy to follow so you can focus on your movement, not your screen.
 Class is taught without music so you can focus on proper alignment and form.
-The beginning of class will highlight any props you need, as well as any class focuses (when applicable).
+The beginning of class will highlight any props you might need, as well as any class focuses (when applicable).
 Expect to get sweaty while moving mindfully!

 Wear whatever you’re comfortable in, but make sure your clothing doesn’t restrict your range of motion.
 Loose or stretch clothing is ideal!
 Pilates is performed in bare feet or grip socks.

 Yes, a private session is the best place to start.
 Learn more here.
 After your first session, you may decide to transition into group classes — we’ll teach you the modifications you need to move safely, while still getting a good workout.
 You may also continue to stay with private sessions, depending on the types of injuries you are working with.
 Further discussions with your instructor in your first session will help guide your Pilates practice!